Machu Picchu Ticket 111 articles

 • You can only scroll through marked and allowed places; otherwise, the Regional Directorate of Culture is not responsible for any accidents that may arise.

-• Remaining in the enclosure it is from the registration of the visitor and can stay inside until 17:00 hrs.
+• The permanence in the enclosure is from the registration of the visitor and can remain up to 2 hours 30 minutes after its entrance.

 Regarding the trains, there is more variety of schedules, but these are also subject to a limit of spaces depending on the maximum capacity of the wagons.
 In case of the trains, in Peru Rail or in Inca Rail, we find different types of services and the cost of train has a variation depending on the schedule and the service you choose.